Saifabbas-0007/python-practice/README.md

 # python-practice
-this is my first git repo
+this is my first git repository
+Author- saif abbas